oxygenxml/oxygen-git-client-addon/README.md

 ## Showing the current branch history

 To show the history of the current branch, invoke the **Show current branch history** action from the toolar (look for the clock icon).
-This will open the **Git History** side-view.
+This will open the **Git History** view at the bottom of Oxygen.

+The **Git History** view presents all the affected resources for each commit in a list, in the bottom-right area.
+For each resource, the following actions are available in the contextual menu:
+- **Open**: available for added and modifed resources, this action opens the selected resource.
+- **Open previous version**: available for deleted resources, this action opens the version of the selected resource from before its deletion.
+- **Compare with previous version**: available for modified resources, this action compares the selected version of the selected resource with the previous one using the **Oxygen Diff Files** tool.
+- **Compare with working copy version**: available for modified resources, this action compares the selected version of the selected resource with the current one using the **Oxygen Diff Files** tool.

 ## Blame

 The contextual menu of each unstaged resource contains a **Show blame** action that opens the selected resource in Oxygen's main editing area and colors the editor lines with different colors based on the revision information.
 Selecting a line in the opened editor will highlight the corresponding entry from the history table in the **Git History** side-view.

+This action is also available in the contextual menu of the current editor and of the Git resources from the **Project** side-view.

 ## Unstaged resources area